Modernizing Mailjet’s Email Editor

 Lead UX Researcher · Design Partner

-Legacy editor
+Legacy editor experience

 I led this work from early discovery through system definition and validation, partnering closely with product design and engineering to translate research into durable experience principles and behavior models.